usnistgov/800-63-3/sp800-63b/sec8_security.md

 | Endpoint compromise | Use hardware authenticators that require physical action by the subscriber.
 | | Provide secure display of identity of verifier and RP.
 | | Maintain software-based keys in restricted-access storage.
+| Unauthorized binding | Use MitM-resistant protocols for provisioning of authenticators and associated keys.

 There are several other strategies that may be applied to mitigate the threats described in [Table 8-1](#63bSec8-Table1):